-So because of their good thermal stability and resistance for the thermal decomposition at high temperature unless very long exposure at high temperature is given.
-As a result of this the carbon is consumed by these carbides so actual carbon content present with the steel is reduced and reduced carbon content in the steel which has not gone into the solution in the austenitic state is not will not be able to contribute the effect on the hardenability.

-So the effectiveness of the CE due to this effectiveness of the CE is when all these elements go into the solution and homogenous solid solution of all these elements is formed.
-But if these elements are formed forming the carbides and compounds and these are not getting dissolved, then their effect on the carbon equivalent will not be that high.
-Since some of the carbon is being consumed by this carbide so their effectiveness will also be reduced.
+So, because of their good thermal stability and resistance for the thermal decomposition at high temperature unless very long exposure at high temperature is given.
+As a result of this the carbon is consumed by these carbides.
+So actual carbon content present with the steel is reduced and reduced carbon content in the steel which has not gone into the solution in the austenitic state is not will not be able to contribute the effect on the hardenability.
+So the effectiveness of the CE due to this effectiveness of the CE is when all these elements go into the solution and homogeneous solid solution of all these elements is formed.
+But if these elements are forming the carbides and compounds and these are not getting dissolved Then their effect on the carbon equivalent will not be that high.

-So as compared to the carbon steels HSLAs which are forming these carbides and during the welding not getting decomposed these HSLAs offer better weldability as compared to the carbon steels.
-So with regard to the eligibility of the HSLAs in general HSLAs of a better weldability then the simple or plain carbon steels.
+Since some of the carbon is being consumed by these carbides so their effectiveness will also be reduced.
+So as compared to the carbon steels HSLAs which are forming these carbides and during the welding not getting decomposed.
+So, these HSLAs offer better weldability as compared to the carbon steels.
+So, with regard to the weldability of the HSLAs in general HSLAs offer better weldability than the simple or plain carbon steels.
+Now if we talk of the typical details related with the weldability of high strength low alloy steels.

-Now if you talk of the typical details related with the weldability of high strength low alloy steels then you need to talk about the 4 different aspects one is like the kind of preheat which is to be used during the welding of the HSLAs then what welding processes can use and what are the issues related with then what kind of the filler metal we can use and what other options available for welding the different category of the or different types of high strength low alloy steels.

-And which type of the pores to weld heat treatment is needed and what will be the purpose of the same, in gener4al HSLAs offer very good weldability and can be welded easily using the most of the welding processes.
-But considering the comparatively high carbon equivalent due to the presence of alloying elements these are it is always preferred it to use suitable preheat and the low hydrogen practices during the welding.
+Then we need to talk about the 4 different aspects, one is like the kind of preheat which is to be used during the welding of the HSLAs.
+Then what welding processes we can use and what are the issues related with.
+Then what kind of the filler metal we can use and what are the options available for welding the different category of the or different types of the high strength low alloy steels.
+And which type of the post weld heat treatment is needed and what will be the purpose of the same.
+In general HSLAs offer very good weldability.

-Because whatever weldability whatever hardenability is there due to the presence of alloying elements because of that hardenability efforts are made in order to reduce the unnecessary excessive hardening, embrittlement, cracking tendency and for that purpose only the HSLAs during the welding of the HSLAs will follow proper preheat and the low hydrogen practices what are kind of the welding process is used.
+and can be welded easily using most of the welding processes.
+But considering the comparatively high carbon equivalent due to the presence of alloying elements these are it is always preferred to use suitable preheat. and the low hydrogen practices during the welding.
+Because whatever weldability whatever hardenability is there due to the presence of alloying elements So, because of that hardenability efforts are made in order to reduce the unnecessary excessive hardening, embrittlement, cracking tendency.
+And for that purpose only the HSLAs during the welding of the HSLAs we follow proper preheat and the low hydrogen practices whatever kind of the welding process is used.